What Do GFCI Outlets Do?

 In Sedgwick County, Kansas, electrical code changes adopted in 2014 added requirements for GFCI outlets for 125-volt receptacles that are within 6 feet of a shower or bathtub, as well as in all laundry rooms, inside garages, on outlets where dishwashers, central vacuums, and single-phase pool pump motors are connected, as well as other areas.

-Like any electronic component, GFCI outlets can wear out over time, so it’s important to test them monthly to make sure they’re working correctly.
+Like any electronic component, GFCI outlets can wear out over time.
+It is important to test them every few months to make sure they’re working correctly.
 Even if the outlet itself works, that doesn’t mean the circuit interrupter itself will work when you need it.
 Testing a GFCI receptacle is easy – just push the “test” button.
 If everything’s working correctly, the “reset” button will pop up.
 If it doesn’t, the outlet should be replaced.

 Resources found on this site are provided as general information, and Reddi Industries does not assume any liability issues related to content provided here.
 We try to provide current/accurate information, but this article could contain info that is not correct for your situation.
 If you attempt to repair or modify equipment in your home or business, only do so if you are qualified.